 Annapurna and A44’s Ashen is arthouse Dark Souls, an inspired spin on the style with eclectic art direction.
-It’s passive, Journey-esque co-op systems and evocative combat make for a delightfully difficult game that still feels like a breather from the oppression of what we know as Souls.
+Its passive, Journey-esque co-op systems and evocative combat make for a delightfully difficult game that still feels like a breather from the oppression of what we know as Souls.
 Sure, it’s a little too derivative at times, but if it was going to imitate any game closely, you can’t really go wrong with Dark Souls baked-to-perfection systems.
 This choice is for player’s who are looking for something as close to the original as possible or those who perhaps want to experience a hard-fought hero’s journey over the course of around 15 to 20 hours, not 40 or 50.
 Enemy combat A.I is consistently clever, as are the character designs and biodiversity of the ominous open world.
 The expanding settlement is also a clever spin on the firelink formula that should keep you coming back for more.

 Before Shinobi Souls was made cool by Sekiro: Shadows Die Twice, we had Nioh (opens in new tab), its punishing precursor.
 This is another souls-like that adapts a lot of lessons from Miyazaki’s work but puts enough meaningful spin on them to keep you interested.
 Developed by Koei Tecmo, the game is set in the Warring States period where you play as an Irish samurai known as William who rocks up in Japan ready to take down some phantoms.
 The variety of authentic Japanese weapons is delightful, as well as its nods to historical events if you’re Sengoku savvy.
 It also has a cool system with Ki Pulse where you can replenish your stamina mid-battle.
 It feels about as good as performing an active reload in Gears of War, which is saying something.

-Available On: PC, PS4, Xbox One
+Platform(s): PC, PS4 and Xbox One

 What if we put Dark Souls in space?
 That must have been one of the roundtable questions when Deck13 was coming up with The Surge.
 Following on from its middling success with Lords of the Fallen, The Surge provided what was missing: an inspired setting and a suite of mechanics that fit the environment.
 You play as Warren, a wheelchair-bound man who takes part in a botched experiment with an exoskeleton and is let loose in a decrepit dystopian facility full of evil robots and drones.
 There’s even a sequel on the way if you fall in love with the dazzling environment.
-Whilst it wasn’t universally loved when it first came out and does feel a bit more clunky than the other, more tightly-controlled games in this list, there is still really nothing like it if you really want a change of scene: its oppressive world is a great success.
+Whilst it wasn’t universally loved when it first came out and does feel a bit more clunky than the other, more tightly-controlled games in this list, there is still really nothing like it if you really want a change of scene.
+Its oppressive world is a great success.

-A surprise smash hit that dropped in late 2018, Motion Twin’s Dead Cells is a mix of Roguelike and Metroidvania that opts to graft some of the Souls ethos to colour its world.
+A surprise smash hit that dropped in late 2018, Motion Twin’s Dead Cells is a mix of Roguelike and Metroidvania that opts to graft some of the Souls magic to color its world.
 Expect to die a whole lot in this game and be punished for it, and spend the rest of your time learning enemy move sets.
 If you’d like to see how the combat of Souls works in a different dimension with some genius iterations, Dead Cells could be the refreshing change you need.
 You play as a parasite who inhabits a cadaver, exploring a labyrinth full of dangerous foes and cheeky secrets.
 The combat is lightning fast and brutally punishing, but gorgeous to look at with its fluid and vibrant animations.
-Whilst the story is a bit lacklustre, it’s not the main focus and the exploration does make up for it.
+Whilst the story is a bit lackluster, it’s not the main focus and the exploration does make up for it.
 Well worth a punt if you’re burnt out on the 3D perspective of Dark Souls.

-Available on: PC, PS4, PS Vita,
+Platform(s): PC, PS4, PS Vita,

 A deeply inventive game that wears its influence on its sleeve, Titan Souls is a delightful little indie Souls-like from Manchester developers Acid Nerve.
 Constantly inventive, Titan Souls focuses on the beauty of souls-like boss battles - it’s one epic boss rush game that keeps the adrenaline pumping with each new challenge.
 Its simple combat system offers up a sole arrow for use in battle, which really doubles down on the tension as you’re dashing and weaving from each titan’s attacks.
 This tricky top-down title is worth a look-in if you want your reflexes tested, but also your grey matter.
 Figuring out the trick behind each boss battle often relies on your brain as well as your coordination, which results in some powerful eureka moment that will fill you full of endorphins.